Complementary and Alternative Medicine

 Gerson Therapy - The practitioners of Gerson therapy allege that the treatment is effective for a wide variety of ailments because it restores the body's ability to heal itself.
 Practitioners do not claim that this therapy will cure everything or everyone.
 A number of components are considered important to this therapy.
 These components include: juicing (as many as 13 glasses of fresh, organic vegetable/fruit juice are recommended per day), diet (three full vegetarian meals from organic sources), detoxification of tissues and blood (accomplished foremost via coffee enemas), and medications (e.g., Lugol's solution, vitamin B-12, injectable crude liver extract, pancreatic enzymes, enemas of coffee and/or chamomile).
 Certain complementary therapies may also be recommended, such as: polarizing treatment (GKI), ozone therapy by rectal insufflation, hydrotherapy, and acupuncture.

-Greek Cancer Cure - This treatment consist of a blood test reportedly used to diagnose cancer, and a secret intravenous therapy believed to consist of, among other things, brown sugar, niacin, vitamin C, and alanine (an amino acid).
-The blood test is alleged to determine the nature, location and seriousness of an individual's tumor.
+Greek Cancer Cure - This treatment consists of a blood test reportedly used to diagnose cancer, and a secret intravenous therapy believed to consist of, among other things, brown sugar, niacin, vitamin C, and alanine (an amino acid).
+The blood test is alleged to determine the nature, location and seriousness of an individual’s cancer.

 Heart Rate Variability - This automated, diagnostic tool is a non-invasive electrophysiologic test to assess the cardiac autonomic nervous system (ANS) and the effect of stress on the heart.
 Heart rate variations are recorded and are categorized as representing a response of the sympathetic or parasympathetic nervous system.
-The test is used to assess for cardiac risk, the role of ANS in arrhythmias, heart failure, vertigo, and obesity, and to monitor therapeutic effects of manipulation, massage, and dietary supplements.
+The test is used to assess for cardiac risk, the role of ANS in arrhythmias, heart failure, vertigo, and obesity, to monitor therapeutic effects of manipulation, massage, and dietary supplements, and to enhance athletic training and performance.

 Kelly's Nutritional-Metabolic Therapy - William D. Kelley, a dentist, developed this therapy.
 Dr. Kelley held that the root cause of cancer is an individual's inability to properly metabolize protein.
 He linked this faulty metabolism to a deficiency of pancreatic enzymes.
 The three primary elements of Kelly's Nutritional-Metabolic Therapy program are nutrition, detoxification (utilizing coffee enemas) and supplements of pancreatic enzymes.